Troy McBroom

-Troy Lonnell McBroom (born February 12, 1983) is a former American football wide receiver who played in the Arena Football League.
-In college, he was selected first team all KCAC from 2004-06.
+Troy Lonnell McBroom (born February 12, 1983) is an American former football wide receiver who played in the Arena Football League.
+In college, he was selected first team all KCAC from 2004 to 2006.
 McBroom played for the AF1 Tulsa Talons where he recorded 149 receptions for 1,747 yards and 31 touchdowns.

 Early years & college career

 Troy was a three-sport athlete lettering in basketball, football and track at Manteca High School in Manteca, California.
 He was selected as a First Team All-Valley Oak League, all-area, all-district, and 2nd Team CIF All-State in his senior year where he played wide receiver and defensive back.
 He set 4 records at the school including: most single game receiving yards (230), most single game receiving touchdowns (3), most single season receiving yards (1,124), and longest touchdown reception (99 yards).

-McBroom attended St. Mary's from 2001-02.
+McBroom attended St. Mary's from 2001 to 2002.
 He then attended two seasons at Delta College, and two final years at McPherson College, an NAIA institution in Kansas, earning a degree in Physical Education & Sports Medicine in 2006.
 During his Senior season at McPherson, Troy had 659 receiving yards (3rd in Conference) and 6 touchdowns (2nd).
-He interviewed with the Cleveland Browns and Tennessee Titans but went undrafted in the 2006 NFL Draft.
+He interviewed with the Cleveland Browns and Tennessee Titans but went undrafted in the 2006 NFL draft.